 He recently wrote a post entitled: Education – With a Twist of Passion.
 The post is basically about me and how I took my passion to make my dream of becoming a magazine editor come true.
-I consider my blog my magazine where I am the editor-in-chief. :-)
+I consider my blog, my magazine where I am the editor-in-chief. :-)

 Reading his post got me thinking of what I have accomplished.

 I have to backtrack a little to tell the story of how my creative life began.
-For me, it started back in grade/high school where all I wanted to do was create, but the curriculum of the day only taught one way…”teach to pass the academic tests”.
-I didn’t do well but got by.
+For me, it started back in grade/high school where all I wanted to do was create, but the curriculum of the day only taught one way…“teach to pass the academic tests”.
+I didn’t do well, but got by.
 I knew then that there was a different path for me.
 I just had to find it.
 I couldn’t concentrate on the numbers when I had to take math tests.
-All I wanted to do was reach for the box of crayons in my desk and to make the test paper pretty.
+All I wanted to do was reach for the box of crayons in my desk to make my test paper look pretty.

-When I went to college I flourished because the courses I was finally allowed to take fueled my passion.
+When I went to college, I flourished because the courses I was finally allowed to take fueled my passion.
 I was no longer being taught “to the academic test”.
 In college, I was being taught about the things I wanted to learn about…creativity, style, and fashion.

 College allowed me a chance to see that there was a way I could use my creativity to make a living and it didn’t involve smarts in chemistry, algebra, or Shakespeare.